Welcome to this week’s edition of Mailbox Monday hosted this month by Anna at Diary of An Eccentric.

 Go to the dedicated blog for the meme to see the complete tour schedule in the left hand sidebar.

-What about YOU?
-Did any terrific books arrive at YOUR house this week?
+Did any wonderful books arrive at YOUR house this week?